Stochastic Neural Network Symmetrisation in Markov Categories: Background on Markov categories

-\begin{remark} Every measurable function $f : \X \to \Y$ gives rise to a deterministic Markov kernel $k_f : \X \to \Y$.
-Formally, this is defined as

-for all measurable $B \subseteq \Y$ and $x \in \X$, where $\delta_y$ denotes the Dirac measure at $y \in \Y$.
-In this way, the morphisms of $\Meas$ may be regarded as deterministic morphisms in $\Stoch$ also.
-A similar story is also true for $\Top$ and $\TopStoch$, where it is straightforward to show that \eqref{eq:measurable-function-as-markov-kernel} becomes a lower semicontinuous Markov kernel whenever $f$ is continuous. \end{remark}
+\begin{remark} By Example 10.4 of \citet{fritz2020synthetic}, every measurable function $f : \X \to \Y$ gives rise to a deterministic Markov kernel $k_f : \X \to \Y$, where $k_f(dy|x)$ is Dirac on $f(x)$.
+More tersely, morphisms in $\Meas$ may always be \emph{lifted} to become deterministic morphisms in $\Stoch$.
+A similar story is also true for $\Top$ and $\TopStoch$, where it is straightforward to show that $k_f$ is a lower semicontinuous Markov kernel whenever $f$ is continuous.
+In these cases, we will often slightly abuse notation by writing the lifted morphism $k_f$ simply as $f$. \end{remark}